-All FXS age 15-55, who successfully complete testing (behavioral, medical, neurophysiological tests) for our study "Mechanisms and brain circuits underlying fragile x syndrome (IRB # 2015-

-8425)" will be eligible to participate in this pharmacologic study.
-At the day of recruitment. consenting participants will complete a urine drug screen (if possible) and females of childbearing age (as determined by report regarding age of menarche or menopause) will be required to take a urine or serum pregnancy test before study procedures.
+All FXS age 15-55, who successfully complete testing (behavioral, medical, neurophysiological tests) for our study "Mechanisms and brain circuits underlying fragile x syndrome (IRB # 2015-8425)" will be eligible to participate in this pharmacologic study.
+At the day of recruitment, consenting participants will complete a urine drug screen (if possible) and females of childbearing age (as determined by report regarding age of menarche or menopause) will be required to take a urine or serum pregnancy test before study procedures.
 A positive test will exclude them from participating in the study.
 Safety labs including comprehensive metabolic panel (CMP), antinucleotide antibody (ANA), and complete blood count with differential (CBC with differential) will be collected at baseline.
 All subjects will have the option to provide a blood sample for Extracellular Signal Related Kinase (ERK) Activation Molecular Biomarker Assay and Amyloid Precursor Protein (APP) Molecular Biomarker Assay (described in further detail below).
 Baseline cognitive and clinical measures (described in further detail below) will be assessed.
 Each patient will have a medical examination performed by a study physician who will review medical history, and assess height, weight, vitals (Blood pressure, heart rate, respiratory rate, and temperature), muscle tone, Tanner staging, head circumference, history of recurrent otitis media, dysmorphologies and other comorbid conditions at baseline.
-Since the study drug pill is large, in some cases subjects may be given placebo pills to determine whether they are able to swallow the capsule or bring home to practice taking.

-Subjects who successfully complete baseline testing will be randomized to study treatment and assigned to 2 different sequences for receiving baclofen and placebo.
-Subjects will return within 60 days to receive the first dose of baclofen or placebo.
+Subjects who successfully complete baseline testing will be randomized to study treatment and assigned to 4 different sequences for receiving acamprosate, lovastatin, minocycline and placebo.
+Subjects will return within 7 days to receive the first dose of the first of 3 drugs or placebo.